 We wanted to showcase some of the chicken coop pictures that were submitted by people using the Palace Chicken Coop Plans.
 We are inspired by some of the great coops featured here as well as the adaptions made by them.
 Hopefully, you can glean some inspirations and ideas for your own coop.

 After you have built your coop we encourage you to send us your “Chicken Coop Pictures”.
 We would love to add them onto the site.

 Interested in purchasing these plans?
-You can by clicking the button below!
+You can get them from our good friends at Happy For A Living by clicking the button below!
 You will get immediate access to the plans as well as any future updates that come out.